 2. Co-washing Moisturizes Your Hair After Using Henna

-That is, washing your hair with conditioner only – ensures that any residual dye is removed from your hair.
+Co-washing means washing your hair with conditioner only.
+This ensures that any residual dye is removed from your hair.

 3. Conditioner Helps Remove Excess Henna